percy5/wiki-excerpt/readme.markdown

 # jQuery wiki-excerpt extension

 This jQuery extension fetches the excerpt (first paragraph) for a word from it's Wikipedia page.
-Have words on a HTML surrouned by a 'anchor' tag with some class.
+Have words on a HTML page surrouned by an 'anchor' tag with some class.
 And with that class initialise wiki-excerpt, thats it.

-For more on how to use, see `excerpt.html` file from the repo.
+For more on how to use, see `wiki-excerpt-usage.html` file from the repo.

 ## USAGE